sarthak-raheja/payments-service/README.md

 6. input validation for generic payment data parsing
 7. Extensible APIs to enable processing of different kind of payment.(Wire Transfers etc)
 8. Fully fledged Makefile in order to generate codegen for protos mock,files. running and stopping servers.
+9. Named imports in order to easily undertand the different internal and external libraries the service depends on.
+10. The CreatePayment rpc call is idempotent to prevent duplicate requests and charges to the end client.

 Tooling suport: